golemfactory/golem-architecture/arch-snapshot/arch.md

 All three broadcast triggers mentioned in the [previous chapter](#algorithm-overview) serve distinct purposes.

 The primary mechanism triggers a broadcast when a new Offer is published.
 However, this does not guarantee that new Nodes joining the network afterward will receive the Offer.
-To address this, cyclic propagation was introduced.
+To address this, recurrent propagation was introduced.

-Cyclic broadcasts are sent at random intervals, with a configurable mean time between broadcasts.
-This ensures that if many Nodes are spawned using a script, the network will not experience spikes in bandwidth usage.
-Each cyclic broadcast includes all Offers owned by the Node, along with a random subset of other stored Offers.
+Recurrent broadcasts are sent at random intervals, with a configurable mean time between broadcasts.
+The randomness ensures that if many Nodes are spawned using a script, the network will not experience spikes in bandwidth usage.
+Each recurrent broadcast includes all Offers owned by the Node, along with a random subset of other stored Offers.
 This mechanism provides an opportunity for new Nodes joining the network to receive the latest Offers.

 The last mechanism, the new neighbor-triggered broadcast, was introduced after transitioning to the hybrid net implementation.
 When a new Requestor joins the network, they are not immediately visible to other Nodes.
 To minimize unnecessary network traffic, the network module does not query the relay server for neighborhood updates with each broadcast call.
-This can result in a delay in Offer delivery, meaning that, regardless of cyclic broadcast interval settings, a Node may not receive any Offers during the initial minutes of operation.
+This can result in a delay in Offer delivery, meaning that, regardless of recurrent broadcast interval settings, a Node may not receive any Offers during the initial minutes of operation.

 To address this issue, when a Node joins the network, it sends a notification to its neighbors to announce its presence.
 In response, the receiving Nodes invalidate their current neighborhood for updates and promptly send a set of Offers.